|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Because the notes we have from Kant’s lectures were written down by his students, it will benefit any user of these notes to become better acquainted with the authors.
 Who were these students who showed up in Kant’s classroom over the years?
 How prepared were they?
 How old were they?
 Where did they come from?

-Students attending the university in Königsberg were mainly East Prussian, typically rural and often quite poor, receiving one of the many scholarships available.
+Students attending the university in Königsberg were mainly East Prussian, typically rural and often quite poor, for whom various scholarships were available.
 Their abilities and preparation varied tremendously, as did their age, although the average was between 16 and 22.
-Unless they were already citizens of Königsberg, they had three days to matriculate at the university once they arrived in the city, and they generally stayed at the university for three years, often taking courses in the philosophy faculty (the “lower” faculty) during the first year, and the remaining in one of the higher faculties (theology, medicine, or law) — an attempt at standardizing this was made by von Fürst in 1770; see the study plan reprinted in Oberhausen/Pozzo [1999, xxix-xxxv].
+Unless they were already citizens of Königsberg, they had three days to matriculate at the university once they arrived in the city, and they generally stayed at the university for three years, often taking courses in the philosophy faculty (the “lower” faculty) during the first year, and courses in one of the higher faculties (theology, medicine, or law) during the remaining two years — Minister von Fürst attempted to standardize this in 1770; see the study plan reprinted in Oberhausen/Pozzo [1999, xxix-xxxv].

 Students were supposed to declare their academic intentions when they first matriculated, but this was often left unnoted, and they were supposed to register themselves with the dean of the higher faculty of choice.
 Most students received no degree at the end of their studies, and there were no set courses that needed to be completed, although most students were expected to take logic and metaphysics during their first year.
 Theology students typically took additional courses in the philosophy faculty — other than the professor of logic and metaphysics, there were professors of practical philosophy (ethics and natural law), rhetoric and history, poetry, Greek, Oriental languages, mathematics, and physics [more] — since most elementary and secondary schools were directly attached to a church, and thus anyone entering the ministry was usually expected to teach or at least supervise the teaching of children.